 Real API monitoring checks

-Metrics in this report are based on real-time, synthetic API checks captured from our global network of public checkpoints.
-Uptime, response time, and MTTR were calculated using standardized thresholds across comparable timeframes in Q1 2024 and Q1 2025.
-Industry-level insights reflect aggregated patterns across 21 sectors, while ARI incorporates both performance indicators and the use of advanced monitoring techniques.
+Metrics in this report are based on synthetic API checks captured from our global network of public checkpoints.
+Uptime, response time, and MTTR were calculated using data from comparable timeframes in Q1 2024 and Q1 2025.
+Industry-level insights reflect aggregated patterns across 20 sectors, while ARI is calculated based on normalized key performance indicators.

 Create your first API monitor in minutes